 These insights and suggestions come directly from the work I do with organizations as a part of my Lead The Transition program.
 To learn more about that, you can visit www.LeadTheTransition.com.

-For now though, here’s a few key concepts to highlight that can enable your organization to create opportunity during this time of change.
+For now, here’s a few key concepts to highlight to help create opportunity during this time of change.

 The Risk – What’s Really at Stake When Staff Are Not Engaged and Empowered?

 Declining revenue, failed collaborations and programs, and negative fallout in the community are all possibilities.

 Employees are often on the front lines, and their stress, fear, or possible resignations can quickly impact organizational effectiveness, momentum and fiscal health.

 Add the potential concern from donors and funders who may decide to “wait until the new Director is in place” and you have a recipe for organizational disaster.